National Radio Institute: Effect of advanced technologies on the electronics service sector in general

 The progression of America towards a throw-away society drastically reduced employment prospects in the electronics service sector.
-According to the Professional Service Association, the number of TV repair shops fell from 20,000 in 1992 to 9,000 in 2002, to around 7,000 by 2007.
+According to the Professional Service Association, the number of TV repair shops fell from 20,000 in 1992; 9,000 in 2002 then to around 7,000 by 2007.
 From 2011 to 2016, the average annual growth rate of electronics and computer repair services industry was -1.0%.
 The concomitant effect for NRI Schools was a sharp decline in enrollment.
 However, several NRI competitors in the home-study business (see below) survived these turbulent times by offering a wider variety of subjects, including nontechnical training courses relevant to the current demand.